go-monk/todo-rest-api-db/README.md

 }
 ```

 This approach was fast and simple, but every time the server restarted, all tasks were lost.
-We needed a way to store tasks on disk.
+We need a way to store tasks on disk.

 Since we now anticipate having multiple implementations of the task store, let’s define an interface: